 The short answer is both.
 The long answer goes like this: It’s a joint effort.

 It can never work any other way.
-Clients can’t simply ask an agency “how much will this new logo cost?” – though many still do – because most agencies don’t have set prices for tasks.
+Small businesses can’t simply ask an agency “how much will this new logo cost?” – though many still do – because most agencies don’t have set prices for tasks.
 Each client comes to the table with their own needs, criteria and aspirations, and so the time and research required for each project varies accordingly along with the cost.

 Understanding the process

 As a prospective client, try to have plenty of information about your business, your ideas and your potential budget availability to hand before you get in touch.
-The more detail you can give us right from the start, the more likely it is that we will be able to deliver the results you want for costs you’re happy with.
+The more detail you can give us right from the start, the more likely it is that an agency will be able to deliver the results you want for costs you’re happy with.